sitemap-php/SitemapGenerator/README.md

 All the installation instructions are in the [documentation](https://github.com/K-Phoen/SitemapGenerator/blob/master/doc/installation.md).

-Licence
+License
 -------

-This library is under the [MIT](https://github.com/K-Phoen/SitemapGenerator/blob/master/LICENCE) licence.
+This library is under the [MIT](https://github.com/K-Phoen/SitemapGenerator/blob/master/LICENSE) license.